 EdX allows you to study at your own pace so you can fit your learning into your schedule alongside any other preparations you might have.

-Language isn't the only barrier when you move to a new country.
+If you're planning on studying abroad, language may not be the only barrier you encounter in an unfamiliar country.
 Understanding cultural differences and what you should expect from your country of study will help you settle in quicker once you get there.

-Culturago is a new tech company that aims to prepare international students for the culture of their study abroad destination through short online courses.
+Culturago is a new tech company that aims to prepare international students for the culture of their study abroad destination through short online courses, such as an introduction to UK culture.
 The platform provides you with the tools you need to have a more meaningful, immersive experience when you go abroad.

-So far, Culturago's cultural immersion courses cover Spain, South Korea, Japan, the UK, and Italy.
+So far, as well as the UK, Culturago's cultural immersion courses cover Spain, South Korea, Japan, and Italy.

 Whether you do all a few or just one, these courses will prepare for the adjustment that will come with staring a new, more challenging degree, and help you hit the ground running so you can ensure success.